 2If the signal has more than 1 dimension, the process is exactly the same, but we don’t speak of intervals, but regions, for example, in the 2D case.

-6The electronic noise has 0 average and a flat spectrum.
+7The electronic noise has 0 arithmetic mean and a flat spectrum.